Thinking About Franchising?

 Profit.
 It’s the number one reason people go into business for themselves.

-The franchised business needs to produce enough of it (allowing for any continuing fees such as royalty) so that within about the first 6 - 8 months your new owner can start taking out a salary.
+The franchised business needs to produce enough net profit, allowing for any continuing fees such as royalty, so that within about the first 6 - 8 months your new franchise business owner can start taking out a salary.

 By year two or sooner, there should be enough profit left over that your franchisee can start paying off the initial investment.

-To successfully franchise, your business model should be documented, systemized and teachable, and able to adapt to work in different markets.
+To successfully franchise, your business model should be documented, systemized and teachable, and able to adapt and work well in different markets.
 You will be cloning the concept in different locations, usually with some buildout options.

-Organization size, years in business, look of the prototype unit, publicity such as newspaper articles or videos, consumer awareness of the brand, strength of management, good public relations, and loyal customers.
+Organization size, years in business, look of the prototype unit, publicity such as newspaper articles, press releases or videos, consumer awareness of the brand, strength of management, good public relations, and loyal customers.

-An excellent sign that you are ready to franchise your business are customers asking if you are already a franchise or if you have other locations.
+An excellent sign that you are ready to franchise your business is customers asking if you are already a franchise or plan to franchise and if you have other locations.

 Advantage: Franchising - Speed, People, and Money

-The advantages to you when growing your business through franchising are easy to remember.
-They are speed, people, and money.
+The advantages to you when growing your business through franchising are speed, people, and money.